-And he slept and dreamed the second time: and, behold, seven ears of corn came up upon one stalk, ra...
+And all countries came into Egypt to Joseph for to buy corn; because that the famine was so sore in ...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.